mkurtak/angularUtils/src/directives/disqus/README.md

  If Disqus is rendered, `disqus-on-ready` function will be called.
 Callback is registered to disqus by similar technique as explained in [this post](https://help.disqus.com/customer/portal/articles/466258-capturing-disqus-commenting-activity-via-callbacks).

+## `disqus-on-new-comment` attribute

+ Function called after user adds new comment to disqus.
+Similar to `disqus-on-ready`.

+## `disqus-on-paginate` attribute

+ Function called after user gets to end of page in discussion and new page with disqus comments is loaded.
+Similar to `disqus-on-ready`.